shpak-yana/UK-Road-Safety-Local-Authority-Performance-Analytics/README.md

 ## Data

 The data is loaded from the official [Road Safety Open Data page](https://www.gov.uk/government/statistical-data-sets/road-safety-open-data).
-All downloaded data is also located in data\raw\STATS19 Collisions.

 | Data type | File name |
 |-----------|-----------|